ReadingAndThinking.com

 This book is really funny, and the keywords at the beginning of each chapter (timeline?
 Outline summary?) are full of fantasy and chaos.

-Part of it is because I laughed because I felt empathy.
+Part of it is because I laughed.
+After all, I felt empathy.
 I read pharmacology at the beginning and felt that I was sick all over my body.
 It was exactly the same as the daily self-diagnosis of the contemporary Google Encyclopedia and the daily life of medical students.
 I also found that it was too real to rummage through the entire suitcase with the results in the morning; the other part is that the author's often confusing thoughts are unexpectedly cute:

 'There are still cords that grace the industry—conscientious, respectable cords—that don't fantasize about being crocheted and wanting to weave themselves into seat covers whenever they can. '